microsoft/ELL/INSTALL-Ubuntu.md

 # Building the Embedded Learning Library (ELL) on Ubuntu Linux

 ELL enables you to design and deploy intelligent machine-learned models onto single-board computers, like Raspberry Pi and Arduino.
 Most of your interaction with ELL occurs on a laptop or desktop computer, rather than the single-board machine itself.
 The steps below describe how to build ELL on a laptop or desktop running Ubuntu Linux.
-Note, following instructions are only for Xenial (16.04).
-You can also use `SETUP-Unbuntu.sh` to setup your computer.
+Note, following instructions are only for Bionic Beaver (18.04).
+You can also use `SETUP-Ubuntu.sh` to setup your computer.

 ## Cloning the ELL repository